Shade Cloth: Does it Actually Work in the Garden?

 Grow the same crop in beds next to each other and cover only one of them with shade cloth.
 Take notes throughout the crop’s life.
 Pay attention to root length, stem diameter, days to maturity, overall leaf size, regrowth, sun spots, height, harvest size, etc. Then try it again with another crop.

-The best research will be done in your own growing space due to additional factors such as humidity, wind, soil, sun exposure, etc. Studies have shown that overall, plant growth increases if used properly.
+The best research will come from your own growing space due to additional factors such as humidity, wind, soil, sun exposure, etc. Studies have shown that overall, plant growth increases when growers use shade cloth properly.

-Like any tool you are using for the first time, it’s suggested you use shade cloth for the whole hot season to really get a feel for how it affects your crops in your specific region.
+Like any tool you are using for the first time, use shade cloth for the whole hot season to really get a feel for how it affects your crops in your specific region.

 Using Shade Cloth to Transition Your Plants